How Can We Help?

 - To check for slipping look at the Rerun column.
 Compare the ratio of Rerun to the Setups column.
 Too many reruns indicate a slipping issue.
 (Ignore this for the carriage axis).

 If the “Rerun” column is higher on one axis than the rest then it needs to be tightened more.
-See below for photo.
+See the image below.

 Table of Contents